sjackman/thesis/frontmatter.md

 **Chapter 6**: White spruce organelles.
 This work was funded by Genome Canada, Genome British Columbia and Genome Quebec as part of the SMarTForests Project (<https://www.smartforests.ca>).
 We thank Carson Holt for his help with using the MAKER genome annotation software tool.

 **Chapter 7**: Sitka spruce mitochondrion.
-This work was funded by Genome Canada and Genome British Columbia.
+Funding was provided by Genome Canada, Genome Quebec, Genome British Columbia, and Genome Alberta for the Spruce-Up (243FOR) Project (<http://www.spruce-up.ca>).

 **Chapter 8**: Western redcedar.
 This work was funded by the United States Department of Energy (DOE) Joint Genome Institute (JGI).